METALS-Aluminium jumps on more talk of Chinese output cuts

 By Jan Harvey

-LONDON, July 13 (Reuters) - Aluminium prices rose nearly 2 percent on Thursday, the biggest one-day increase in nearly three months, as concerns over potential supply curbs by top producer China sparked a rally.
+LONDON, July 13 (Reuters) - Aluminium rose nearly 3 percent on Thursday as concerns over potential supply curbs in number one producer China sparked a rally in the metal.

 Talk that more capacity cuts were on the way in China fed into broader-based concerns over slowing output to push prices higher, analysts said.
-An industry association said last month that China will launch a crackdown to curb the illegal expansion of production capacity.
+An industry association said last month that China will launch a crackdown to curb illegal expansion of aluminium capacity.

 "There's some talk circulating of some more smelter closures as this regulatory monitoring is ongoing," Societe Generale analyst Robin Bhar said.
 "The supply-side reforms in China seem to be catching the headlines again, and that is spurring some fund buying that is coming through."